 Right now, I have managed to finish The JoyLuck Club, a book that, instead of focuses on one singular protagonist, explores eight protagonists on a journey of love, self-discovery, and growth.
-All eight characters,(Suyuan Woo, Jing-mei Woo, Lindo Jong, Waverly Jong, An-mei Hsu, Ying-ying St. Clair, and Lena St. Clair) focus on the deep and complicated nature of family relationships and history of four immigrated Chinese-American women and their daughters, tackling the difficulties of establishing healthy communication, passing cultural values, and meeting dreams and expectations between two very different generations.
-This book was extremely interesting to me, as it really feels like the characters, through their unusually difficult pasts and challenges did mirror actual adversities most Chinese/Chinese-Americans experience to an extent.
-As an Asian American myself, I personally was intrigued on how the dark, complicated pasts of a majority of the older mother characters were heavily inspired of the harsh reality concerning the mindsets and cultural values of modern China.
-This book, though sometimes hard to follow through it’s constantly changing narratives each chapter, provides an in-depth study of the valiant strength and character found between friends and families during times of need and growth, which has enabled me to have a broader understanding of the importance of human relationships and cultural identities overall.
+All eight characters,(Suyuan Woo, Jing-mei Woo, Lindo Jong, Waverly Jong, An-mei Hsu, Ying-ying St. Clair, and Lena St. Clair) focus on the deep and complicated nature of family relationships and history of four immigrated Chinese-American women and their daughters, tackling the difficulties of establishing healthy communication, differing cultural values, and hardships of trying meeting dreams and expectations between two very different generations.
+This book was extremely interesting to me, as it really feels like the characters, through their unusually difficult pasts and challenges did mirror actual adversities most Chinese/Chinese-Americans experience in a generalized sense, and an Asian American myself, I personally was intrigued by how realistic, dark, and the complicated pasts of a majority of the older mother characters were, as they seem to be heavily inspired by the harsh reality concerning the mindsets and cultural values of modern China.
+This book, though sometimes hard to follow through its constantly changing narratives each chapter, provides an in-depth study of the valiant strength and character found between friends and families during times of need and growth, which has enabled me to have a broader understanding of the importance of human relationships and cultural identities substantially.

-While America, a melting pot of different races and cultures, sees its diversity as an advantageous strength in the creation of a collective cultural identity, it is evidently clear that the very diversity of various people with the subsequent unification of such diverse people under a singular culture has the capability to engender different and more complicated issues as a result of the diversity creating scenarios of massive ethnical identity crisis.
+While America, a melting pot of different races and cultures, sees its diversity as an advantageous strength in the creation of a collective cultural identity, it is evidently clear that the very diversity of various people with the subsequent unification of such diverse people under a singular culture has the capability to engender different and more complicated issues, such as of massive ethnical identity crisises.
 How should one’s American born children culturally identify themselves?
 Should first-generation Americans fully embrace the cultural and social values of their previous homeland's?
 Or should first-generation Americans just associate with America's culture exclusively?
 These questions are but a few of the many self-identity issues that are prevalent through the complicated (and often uncomfortable) nature of intergenerational cross-cultural dissonance, a term (according to this website) used to describe “an uncomfortable sense of discord, disharmony, confusion or conflict experienced by people in their cultural environment...” (and in this case,) spanning across multiple generations.
-Because the adolescence of a person’s life is considered a person’s most socially influential period of their life, having a strong dissonance from having a clear cultural identity can contribute to behavioral problems in youths, as young peoples who have immigrated to America (and possibly even first generation Americans) are more likely to divulge in risky activities such as “substance abuse, unprotected sex, and delinquency…” further exacerbating the sense of alienation of a growing child, discouraging communication with the child and it’s parents, and contributing to difficult familial relationships .
-As the parents struggle to adjust to differing cultural, social, and ideological ideals with their children, they ultimately continue to harbor conflicting interests of social values (such as respect, obedience to traditional ideas) contributes to a dissociation that empathizes a growing rift of mutual understanding between the two distinctive generations.
+Because the adolescence period of a person’s life is considered a person’s most socially influential period of their life, having a strong dissonance from having a clear cultural identity can contribute to behavioral problems in youths, as young people who have immigrated to America (and possibly even first generation Americans) are more likely to divulge in risky activities such as “substance abuse, unprotected sex, and delinquency…” as a result of their cultural dissonance, further exacerbating the sense of alienation in a growing children, discouraging communication with a child and its parents, and contributing to difficult familial relationships .
+As the parents struggle to adjust to differing cultural, social, and ideological ideals with their children, they ultimately continue to harbor conflicting interests of social values (such as respect, obedience to traditional ideas) that contributes to a dissociation that empathizes a growing rift of mutual understanding between the two distinctive generations.